 The Appointed Auditor, the Managing Director, the Company Secretary and Appointed Actuary are invited to Audit Committee meetings.
-The Appointed Auditor meets at least once a year with the Audit Committee without management being present.
+The Appointed Auditor and the Internal Auditor meets at least once a year with the Audit Committee without management being present.

 Board Risk Committee